A bold statement for those living within the industrial prison

 prints presented alongside the corresponding articles from the

 declaration.
-The artists and authors ask essential questions of what it
+The artists and authors ask essential questions of what

 means to build a culture of human rights from below rather than